 Auditing Event Prioritization

-Event prioritization is not covered by Harness Audit Trail at this time, but when a Harness User changes the priority for an event, their name and the timestamp are recorded and can be viewed by hovering over the priority.
+Event prioritization is not currently recorded in the Harness Audit Trail, but when a Harness User changes the priority for an event, their name and the timestamp are recorded, and can be viewed by hovering over the priority.